-In order to create the safest possible conditions under use, your bath comes equipped with a Tipping Prevention Bracket.
-The installation of the bracket is required for compliance with the international safety standard IEC 1010-1, Section 7.3, Stability, which applies to the stability of the bath under normal operating conditions.
+In order to create the safest possible conditions under use, your bath comes equipped with a tipping prevention bracket.
+The installation of the bracket is required for compliance with the international safety standard IEC 1010-1, Section 7.3, Stability, that applies to the stability of the bath under normal operating conditions.